Lecture Series

 - Masks are recommended but are not required

 Can’t get to campus for an in-person lecture?
 No problem!
-Attend the course virtually instead.
+Attend the lecture virtually instead.

 In-Person & Virtual Learning